You are here

 - Under section 50(1) of MRCA, a client can be found to be non-compliant if they fail or refuse, without reasonable excuse, to undergo an examination or assessment to determine their capability of undertaking a rehabilitation program.

 - Under section 52(1) of MRCA, a client can be found to be non-compliant if they fail or refuse to undertake a rehabilitation program, without reasonable excuse.

 The guidelines for non-compliance outlined in section 13.3 of the Rehabilitation Policy Library, apply equally to clients receiving support under the Family Support Package.
 However, as with all rehabilitation programs, a decision that a client has been non-compliant and the resultant suspension of benefits, should be an option of last resort only and should take place where all reasonable steps have been taken to resolve the issue of non-compliance with the rehabilitation process.
 Good communication is the key to resolving any issues that may arise before suspension of a client's compensation payments is considered.

 Closure of a rehabilitation program

-Once a rehabilitation program has been closed, there is no legal mechanism to pay for services.
-This means that, for example, if a rehabilitation program ceases when a person achieves their rehabilitation goals, or where a person becomes medically unfit for rehabilitation, or non-complaint with rehabilitation, any funding for counselling or child care services will cease.
-There are no special circumstances under the rehabilitation provisions of the MRCA that would enable services to be provided under rehabilitation, without an approved rehabilitation program in place.
+Once a rehabilitation program has been closed, there is no legal mechanism to pay for activities.
+This means that, for example, if a rehabilitation program ceases when a person achieves their rehabilitation goals, or where a person becomes medically unfit for rehabilitation, or non-complaint with rehabilitation, any funding for counselling or child care support will cease.
+There are no special circumstances under the rehabilitation provisions of the MRCA that would enable activities to be provided under rehabilitation, without an approved rehabilitation program in place.